-Discrimination against LGBT+ increased rapidly in the 1990s with misconceptions about the HIV/ AIDs epidemic.
+Discrimination against LGBTQI+ increased rapidly in the 1990s with misconceptions about the HIV/ AIDs epidemic.
 Although homosexual relationships are no longer illegal in European countries, they are still not accepted by everyone.
 Hostility and assaults are common.

 Muslims are discriminated against on the basis of their faith, appearance, name, place of birth and perceived identity.
 A homogeneous group of ‘Muslims’ is imagined to exist.
 There have always been flourishing Muslim communities in Europe, and discrimination against such communities has a long history.
 It is sometimes called Islamophobia, but that description is felt by many to be unsatisfactory because it uses the medical term ‘phobia’ – an anxiety disorder a person cannot control.
 Discrimination against Muslims affects not only religious Muslims but anyone whose appearance or culture might indicate Muslim heritage.

 There has been an increase in discrimination against Muslims since the 9/11 attacks in the US in 2001 and the recent terrorist attacks in Europe.
 In Europe, many right-wing groups use anti-Muslim fears to promote their political goals.
 Typical stereotypes include the idea that Islam is sexist, old-fashioned and violent.

 Social exclusion or racial discrimination against Roma or Sinti people, which may be systemic or personal.